 The question of whether Harper Lee’s publisher and others took advantage of her seems to be a closed case.
-But the author’s poor health, and the fact that the release of Go Set a Watchman is at odds with her long-held attitudes, continues to cast a pall over the book’s impending publication and raises the question of whether the negotiations should have been handled differently.
+But the author’s poor health, and the fact that the release of Go Set a Watchman is at odds with her long-held attitudes, continued to cast a pall over the book’s impending publication and raised the question of whether the negotiations should have been handled differently.

 The dark side of power in negotiation

-Power is often portrayed as an unmitigated boon to negotiation.
+Power in negotiation is often portrayed as an unmitigated boon.
 Powerful negotiators have an advantage at the bargaining table relative to their weaker counterparts.
 The powerful tend to be more confident, make fewer concessions, and get better deals.

 Yet there can be a dark side to power in negotiation.
 To begin with, the confidence that accompanies power can lead to overconfidence, which in turn can cause powerful negotiators to overlook the importance of preparation and research.
 Relatedly, the powerful tend to fall back on cognitive shortcuts that lead them to misjudge the interests of their less-powerful counterparts, professors Elizabeth Mannix of Cornell University and Margaret Neale of Stanford University have found in their research.